 CUSTOMER OUTCOMES

-The purpose of this section is to verify that the Coverholder possesses suitable attitudes, practices, processes and controls to deliver fair treatment of customers, with regard to Lloyd’s requirements and local regulatory expectations in the territories in which it does business.
+The purpose of this section is to verify that the Coverholder possesses suitable attitudes, practices, processes and controls to deliver good outcomes for customers, with regard to Lloyd’s / LIC requirements and local regulatory expectations in the territories in which it does business.

 Risks are the same regardless of the sophistication of the customer, the complexity of the product and the length of the distribution chain.

-Additional guidance is provided under the ‘enhanced guidance’ section.
-Managing agents should instruct auditors whether deeper review of the customer outcomes section should be undertaken, in which case the enhanced guidance should be used.
+The scope guidance document details the information necessary for a risk-based approach in line with the conduct risk rating of the business written under the BAA/CAA.